k10v/k10v.github.io/_posts/2018-02-25-Solving-Bongard-problems-with-deep-learning.md

 *Table 2.
 Features analysis for problem #62.*

+The code for visualisations shown above, and for classification is on github: https://github.com/coolvision/bongard-problems-cnn

 ## Results analysis

 Results of running algorithm described above on 232 problems (from the [list assembled by H. Foundalis](http://www.foundalis.com/res/bps/bpidx.htm)), are following: